 Pupil Premium

-Ofsted’s focus on Pupil Premium attainment and spending will continue to play an important part of the new Ofsted Education Inspection Framework (EIF).
-Inspectors will want to see that the funding is being spent on effective strategies and initiatives and that the school’s leadership is implementing them and will also want to see evidence of its impact.
+Ofsted inspectors don’t judge a school solely on PP funding spending.
+They need to see evidence of the PP strategy statement to see that the money is used for effective strategies and initiatives and that the school’s leadership is implementing them and will also want to see evidence of its impact.

-Find out more about our Preparation for Ofsted Inspection training, review and audits, including support with Deep Dives
+Find out more about our Preparation for Ofsted Inspection with our training, reviews and audits

 JMC Inspection team

-This INSET will prepare your senior & middle leaders to plan and prepare for the effective use of the pupil premium budget, whilst meeting all of the statutory guidance, and enable them to implement the latest evidence-based research, that is right for your context.
+This INSET will prepare PP leads & Senior leaders to plan and prepare for the effective use of the pupil premium budget, whilst meeting all of the statutory guidance, and enable them to implement the latest evidence-based research, that is right for your context.

 INSET Aims